 The details of this depressing anecdote are complex, but perfectly demonstrate the grim battles providers must fight every day — simply to treat injured workers with a reasonable expectation of correct compensation.

 It all started when a recent Explanation of Review (EOR) from Applied Underwriters showed that the claims administrator replaced the originally billed CPT code with a different CPT code.
-This replacement billing code had a higher OMFS reimbursement rate than the originally billed code (!).
+This replacement billing code had a higher fee schedule reimbursement rate than the originally billed code (!).
 And yet, Applied Underwriters still paid the lesser amount reflected by the original code the provider initially billed.

 And that was only the beginning...